-As of July 11, two state-maintained roads remain closed from damage by Hurricane Beryl.
+As of July 12, one state-maintained road is closed due to damage by Hurricane Beryl.
 The Galveston Ferry resumed operations with a modified schedule due to one of the landings being damaged.
 Crews previously stationed in San Antonio arrived at the Base Camp in Sugar Land and have begun repairs.
 Three Traffic Signal crews that were deployed to Yoakum started signal repairs; they expect to complete repairs before July 12.
 In Houston, several offices remain on generator power and TxDOT is coordinating with the city of Houston to aid with signal repairs.
 A STAR for four trucks with water and ice to Houston has been filled.
 TxDOT has been broadcasting on social and new media to give public crews space as they work and treat all traffic stops without power as four way stops.
+TxDOT has over 700 personnel working in the Houston and Yoakum districts, and the Houston Equipment Shop is operating 24hrs a day.